-- Know How to Apologize: Mistakes are bound to happen.
+- Know-How to Apologize: Mistakes are bound to happen.
 It’s what happens next that really counts.
 Take responsibility and own up to any errors you or your company has made.
 Don’t pass the buck.
 Work on a solution until your customer is happy.
-Be open and honest about plans to resolve any problem that arises, stay in touch and communicative with your customer.
+Be open and honest about plans to resolve any problem that arises, stay in touch, and be communicative with your customer.
 Once the problem is resolved, follow up and make sure your customer’s needs are exceeded before labeling the problem as solved.
-Also, under knowing how to apologize, when something goes wrong sending them a thank you.
-Thank them for bringing it to our attention and giving us the opportunity to learn and improve to better service them and future customers.
-Sometimes a customer can see things we do not see on how we could have better customer service and a complaint is an opportunity to improve and show excellent customer service on the response to the complaint.
+Also, under knowing how to apologize, when something goes wrong send them a thank you.
+Thank them for bringing it to our attention and giving us the opportunity to learn and improve to better serve them and future customers.
+Sometimes a customer can see things we do not see on how we could have better customer service and a complaint is an opportunity to improve and show excellent customer service in the response to the complaint.
 A good old fashion hand-written thank you card in the mail, can show above and beyond customer service.

 “Customers don’t expect you to be perfect.
 They do expect you to fix things when they go wrong.” ~Donald Porter

 - Give More Than Expected: Elevating ourselves above the competition sets us apart.
 Consider these questions when dealing with customers: